-- Vehicle rental: Please use contracted vendors: Hertz, National, or Enterprise to ensure contracted pricing.
-For more information regarding the discount codes and rates, please see http://www.bussvc.wisc.edu/acct/policy/travel/rentveh.html
+- For more information regarding the discount codes and rates, please see UW-Madison's Vehicle Use/Rental Policy.

-- Personal vehicle mileage rates (Effective 7/1/2013):
+- Personal vehicle (automobile) mileage rates (Effective 1/1/21):

-$0.51 per mile for round-trip under 300 miles.
+$0.56 per mile for round-trip under 300 miles.

-$0.35 per mile for round-trip over 300 miles.
+$0.36 per mile for round-trip over 300 miles.

 - You must be an authorized driver in order to reserve a vehicle, so advance planning is advisable.
 Please allow for at least 10 days in advance of travel date to allow Risk Management time to process approval for fleet vehicles.

 - All gasoline, charges for repairs, tow service, locksmith services, jump starts, lubrication, etc., are paid for by the UW using the fleet card.
 Please ask the Motor Pool Personnel for details.

 **If you wish to make a fleet vehicle reservation, please contact Jennifer Gardner (email@example.com).

-Motor Pool Office
+Motor Pool Office (Reservations):

 27 North Charter Street Room 110